Pabloradio/yokedo/docs/data/yokedo_data_schema.md

   end_time_utc    TIMESTAMPTZ NOT NULL, timezone        VARCHAR     NOT NULL,

-  -- Texto libre: "qué te apetece hacer" plan_text       TEXT        NULL,
+ -- Free-text field: "what would you like to do?" plan_text       TEXT        NULL,

-  -- Idioma en el que se escribió plan_text (ej. 'es', 'en', 'es-ES') language_code   VARCHAR(5)  DEFAULT 'es'
+  -- Language in which plan_text was written (e.g. 'es', 'en', 'es-ES') language_code   VARCHAR(5)  DEFAULT 'es'
                     CHECK (language_code ~ '^[a-z]{2}(-[A-Z]{2})?$'),

   is_flexible     BOOLEAN     NOT NULL DEFAULT FALSE, is_synthetic    BOOLEAN     NOT NULL DEFAULT FALSE,

-  -- [NEW] Origen de la franja (onboarding habitual o puntual en calendario) source          VARCHAR     NULL
+  -- [NEW] Time slot source (weekly onboarding or calendar-specific) source          VARCHAR     NULL
                     CHECK (source IN ('habitual','punctual')),

-  -- [NEW] Marcar disponibilidad recurrente (no MVP inicial) is_recurring    BOOLEAN     NOT NULL DEFAULT FALSE, -- reserved for recurring events
+  -- [NEW] Marks recurring availability (not part of the initial MVP) is_recurring    BOOLEAN     NOT NULL DEFAULT FALSE, -- reserved for recurring events

   category_id     INTEGER     NULL REFERENCES plan_category(id),